 The Main Functions Of Lysosomes

-The general function of lysosomes is to degrade or break down macromolecucles.
-This includes processing old and worn out cell parts to recycle their components and making harmful toxins or bacteria safe by degrading them.
+The general function of lysosomes is to degrade or break down macromolecules.
+This includes processing old and worn-out cell parts to recycle their components and making harmful toxins or bacteria safe by degrading them.
 They process many of the vacuoles which move either in or out of the cell, ensuring things run smoothly.
 Lysosomes are essentially the garbage disposal or recycling units of cells in this sense.
 Lysosomes have many different functions, including handling exocytosis, autophagy, heterophagy, and biosynthesis.

 Exocytosis is how materials leave a cell through the cell membrane.
 ATP, energy, is used to transport the vacuole containing material outside of the cell.
 The lysosomes which are responsible for this process are called secretory lysosomes.